samboy/MaraDNS/README.md

    recursive DNS server is called Deadwood, and it shares no code with MaraDNS’ authoritative DNS server.

-   Newly added during the COVID-19 crisis are “coLunacyDNS” and “mmLunacyDNS”, two Lua-based name servers which uses a combination of C (for the heavy lifting of binding to DNS sockets, processing DNS requests, and, in the case of “coLunacyDNS”, handling pending replies from upstream DNS servers) and Lua (for deciding how to respond to a given query) to have both performance and flexibility.
+   Newly added during the COVID-19 crisis is “coLunacyDNS”, a Lua-based name server which uses a combination of C (for the heavy lifting of binding to DNS sockets, processing DNS requests, and handling pending replies from upstream DNS servers) and Lua (for deciding how to respond to a given query) to have both performance and flexibility.

    In more detail: MaraDNS has one daemon, the authoritative daemon (called “maradns”), that provides information to recursive DNS servers